mas802/openhab-geojson/README.md

 - nav: an array of groups for the main navigation
 - modes: an array of modes for the main navigation
 - rotation: a rotation matrix
+- set additional sets to be used by the Select category (experimental)

 Example: This will create a navigation with 3 nodes, 2 modes and rotate the floorplan by 10 degrees.
 ```